GaloisInc/saw-script/doc/manual/manual.md

 consider compiling your code with `-fsanitize=undefined` or one of the related flags[^1] to `clang`.

+Generally, you'll also want to use `-fsanitize-trap=undefined`, or one of the related flags, to cause the compiled code to use `llvm.trap` to indicate the presence of undefined behavior.
+Otherwise, the compiled code will call a separate function, such as `__ubsan_handle_shift_out_of_bounds`, for each type of undefined behavior, and SAW currently does not have built in support for these functions (though you could manually create overrides for them in a verification script).

 For Java, the only compilation flag that tends to be valuable is `-g` to retain information about the names of function arguments and local variables.